Do your kids bother you with question after question? Learn why a child’s constant questions are actually good, and what you can do to nurture it.

 “How do people love each other when they’re apart?”

-We like to discuss things that make sense.
-Stuff that happened at school, what she wants to eat for dinner, and where she put her teddy bear.
+Instead, we end up discussing things that “make sense.”
+Stuff that happened at school, what they want to eat for dinner, and where your child put her teddy bear.
 You know, real stuff.

-Why your child’s annoying questions are actually good
+Why your child’s constant questions are actually good

-But these “annoying questions” are those that many philosophers and academics ask.
-People have written books and journals about time, botany and love, but we don’t roll our eyes at them.
+These are the very questions that many philosophers and academics ask.
+People have written books and journals about time, botany, and love, but we certainly don’t roll our eyes at them.

 It’s easy for us to forget how much we don’t know.
 We’re adults—we think we’ve gone through enough to survive life and get the basics.
 Somewhere along the line, we stopped asking questions and settled for what we know.

-We leave the abstract and profound to other minds.
-We see philosophy as a luxury career, one left for “smart” people to sort.
-But here are our kids asking the “annoying questions,” determined to make sense of our world.
+We leave the abstract and profound to other minds, and see philosophy as a luxury career, one left for “smart” people to sort.
+But here are our kids asking questions, determined to make sense of our world.

-And what are some of our typical reactions when kids ask “annoying questions”?
+And what are some of our typical reactions when they constantly ask questions?
 We…

 - get annoyed.